AlexJReid/blog/content/posts/dynamodb-complex-queries/index.md

 ## Example scenario: a product comments system

-Suppose we want to model the comments section on a product page within an e-commerce site.
-Each product has a set of comments, shown in reverse date order.
+ We want to model the comments section shown on each product page within an e-commerce site.
+A product has a unique identifier which is used to partition the comments.
+Each product has a set of comments.
+The most recent `20` comments are shown at first and users can click a next button to paginate through older comments.
+As the system might be crawled by search engines, we do not want performance to degrade when older comments are requested.

-Our query patterns are as follows:
+This can be broken down into the following access patterns.

-- **QP1**: show comments in reverse order, i.e. most recent first, regardless of filter
+- AP1: Show all comments for a product, most recent first
-- **QP2**: show comments in the user's local language, but let them see comments in all languages
+- AP2: Filter by a single language
-- **QP3**: show comments with any combination of ratings, from 1-5, where 1 is terrible and 5 is excellent
+- AP3: Filter by any combination of ratings from 1-5
-- **QP4**: show 20 comments per page, with no performance degradation when fetching pages of older comments
+- AP4: Show an individual comment
-- **QP5**: show a comment directly through its identifier
+- AP5: Delete a comment
-- **QP6**: show the most recent positive English comment for product 42
-- **QP7**: delete comment by id
+- AP6: Paginate through comments

-## What's wrong with DynamoDB filters
+## What's wrong with DynamoDB filters?

 DynamoDB allows us to filter query results before they are returned to our client program.
-It is possible to filter on any non-key attribute, which sounds liberating at first.
+You might think that filters are all we need here as it is possible to filter on any non-key attribute, which sounds liberating at first.
 However, if a large amount of data is filtered out, we will still consume resources, time and money in order to find the needle in the haystack.
 This is particularly costly if each item size runs into kilobytes.

-Filters do have utility at ensuring data is within bounds (such as enforcing TTL on expired items that might not have been _collected_ yet).
-They work best when only a small proportion of the items are thrown away by the filter.
+Filters do have utility at ensuring data is within bounds (such as enforcing TTL on expired items that might not have been _collected_ yet) but in summary, they work best when only a small proportion of the items are thrown away by the filter.

 ## Table design